Showing posts with label #StrangerThings. Show all posts

 I'm just going to come out and say it; Eleven and Mike have broken up.
 After that talk with Hopper, Mike tells Eleven that he can't see her at this time because of his sick grandmother.
 But with the help from Max; Eleven learns that it's all a lie.
 After hanging out with Max at the mall, Eleven "dumps (mike's) ass."

 Meanwhile, Hopper is on cloud nine with the whole Eleven and Mike thing.
-He tells Joyce and asked her out (not a date) for dinner.
-But instead of meeting him for dinner; she seeks an explanation for the recent events of magnets falling at her house and work by asking help from the kid's science teacher.
+He tells Joyce and asks her out (not a date) for dinner.
+But instead of meeting him for dinner, she seeks an explanation for the recent events of magnets falling at her house and works by asking for help from the kid's science teacher.
 So she missed dinner with Hopper.
-Even worst for Hopper, he gets asked by the Mayor, who approved the mall in town, to get rid of the protesters because they didn't have the permits.
+Even worse for Hopper, he gets asked by the Mayor, who approved the mall in town, to get rid of the protesters because they didn't have the permits.

 Dustin and Steve reunite and it feels all so good to see these two back together.
 Dustin tells Steve that he intercepts a message from the Russians.
 They try to crack the code and even get help from Robin, Steve's co-worker.
-Soon they were able to crack the message with what seems to be nonsense sentences.
+Soon, they were able to crack the message with what seemed to be nonsense sentences.
 But as they leave Steve figures out something from the message, the music as it would be playing in a mechanical horse ride.
-The message doesn't seem to be from Russia but in Hopkins.
+The message doesn't seem to be from Russia but from Hopkins.

 "The Mall Rats" was a very thrilling, intense, and fun episode.
 I just ate up the Eleven and Max story as they hang out at the mall and their montage was just so good.
 Couldn't argue that the Dustin and Steve scene was a real scene stealer in this episode.
 The show as really turn the level on this season up.
 Does anyone feel that Steve and Robin would fall in love during this season; or will Robin die by the end of the season?
 Very good character development and the writing was really good.
 Overall, I give this episode a 9/10.